DarkestEver/travelcrmpro/backend/docs/ENHANCED_EXTRACTION_RULES.md

 This document outlines the comprehensive rules for extracting customer inquiry data from emails using AI.

 **Last Updated:** November 11, 2025
-**Current Year for Extraction:** 2025
+**Current Year for Extraction:** Dynamic (automatically uses current year)

 ---

 ## 1. DATE EXTRACTION RULES

 ### Current Year Context
-- **Always use 2025** for any upcoming month without a year specified
+- **Automatically uses the current year** for any upcoming month without a year specified
+- The system dynamically determines the current year at runtime
-- Example: "March trip" → assumes March 2025 (not 2024 or 2026)
+- Example: In 2025, "March trip" → assumes March 2025
+- Example: In 2026, "March trip" → assumes March 2026

 ### Case 1: Both Dates Provided
 When customer specifies both start and end dates: